By Staff Attorney

 Statistics released from Mothers Against Drunk Driving show that more than four times as many fatal crashes involving a drunk driver happen at night as opposed to during the day — 36 percent vs. 8 percent.
 Since black ice is especially difficult to see at night, use extra caution and exercise defensive driving tactics when driving at night.

-If you or a loved one got hurt in as the result of a DUI driving accident and/or black ice related crash, call the Gasper Law Group team at 888-744-0288 or 719-227-7779 for a free strategic consultation about your
+If you or a loved one got hurt in as the result of a DUI driving accident and/or black ice related crash, call the Gasper Law Group team at 719-227-7779 for a free strategic consultation about your